jevgenik/manuals/source/files/software/ros2/commands.rst

   - rqt_graph is a dynamic GUI plugin for visualizing the ROS computation graph (dynamic plugin is a plugin that can be loaded and unloaded at runtime)

 * ``ros2 run rqt_image_view rqt_image_view`` - show image from camera (rqt_image_view is a part of rqt_image_view package)

+* PlotJuggler - a tool for visualizing time series data from ROS.
+It is a Qt-based application that can be used to plot and analyze data from ROS topics.

+  - ``sudo apt-get install ros-$ROS_DISTRO-plotjuggler-ros`` - install PlotJuggler

+  - ``ros2 run plotjuggler plotjuggler`` - run PlotJuggler

 Gazebo